The short answer is yes; you can reuse mouse traps.

 They are more likely to approach reusable traps than new traps.

 Besides the cost-effectiveness and scent familiarity, another essential benefit of using reusable mouse traps is their reliability.

-Most homeowners would prefer using a trap that has caught mice previously than trying a new one.
+Most homeowners prefer using a trap that has caught mice previously rather than trying a new one.